Rules on record management, e-signatures, storing digital information, document scanning and more

 When it comes to maintaining case privacy and security, storing and sharing digital information securely is crucial.
 You’ll not only need to protect important data but also be able to share it with relevant parties.
-Which digital file management software should you use?
+Which digital document management software should your paperless law office use?

-Software like Thryv, however, provides law firms the ability to safely store client data and case files.
+However, Thryv software is a paperless solution for legal offices that provides the ability to safely store client data and case files.
 You can then connect client files, documents, payments and notes and manage it all in one place.
 You can also communicate securely via text or email from one inbox and tag and filter client information with notes only you can see.

 Take Your Law Practice with You Wherever You Go

-While you’re making the move to a paperless law firm, why not streamline all your other processes and client communication?
+While you’re converting to a paperless law office, why not streamline all your other processes and client communication?
 This could include:

 - Tracking billable hours